taiga0529/furima-36891/README.md

 Association

 - belongs_to :user
-- has_one :addresses
+- has_one :address
-- has_one :item
+- belongs_to :item